frabelle/MichiApp/README.md

 # MichiApp

 ## Description
-:smiley_cat: **MichiApp** is an android app that shows information about all the breeds of cat using a free plan of an API.
+:smiley_cat: **MichiApp** is an android app that shows information about all the breeds of cat using a free plan API.

 ## Features
 * SQLite Local Database